-This production aims to begin a dialogue, while also making a tangible difference.
-Leading up to the opening ofThe Sound of Music, Central Florida Vocal Arts will also present a free lecture recital at the new Winter Park Library on Thursday, August 4th at 7:00 PM.
-Musical excerpts will be accompanied by expert speakers from other community partner organizations, who will share their expert perspective on the crisis in Ukraine.
-A portion of all ticket sales will also be donated to charitable organizations, providing aid in Ukraine including Artists United for Peace in collaboration with FusionFest.
+This production aimed to begin a dialogue, while also making a tangible difference.
+Leading up to the opening ofThe Sound of Music, Central Florida Vocal Arts presented a free lecture recital at the new Winter Park Library on Thursday, August 4th.
+A portion of all ticket sales were also be donated to charitable organizations, providing aid in Ukraine including Artists United for Peace in collaboration with FusionFest.

-Our elite production team led by director Brandy Eleazar, will pay homage to this beloved work, while bringing clarity to its relevance today.
-They will be leading an all star cast including Laura Whittenberger as Maria, Sean Powell as Captain von Trapp, Theresa Smith-Levin as Mother Abbess and many more local favorites.
-Singing under the baton of Space Coast Symphony’s founder and conductor Aaron Collins, this production with full live orchestra on stage is not to be missed!
+Our elite production team led by director Brandy Eleazar paid homage to this beloved work, while bringing clarity to its relevance today.
+They led an all star cast including Laura Whittenberger as Maria, Sean Powell as Captain von Trapp, Theresa Smith-Levin as Mother Abbess and many more local favorites.
+Singing under the baton of Space Coast Symphony’s founder and conductor Aaron Collins, this production with full live orchestra on stage sold out all five of its performances.